Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: The general model: costly sequential information acquisition and (ir)reversibility of decisions

-Herein, we study two types of informational signals in the second exploratory regime: a {\it Poisson} signal, which provides the updated information through its jumps, and a {\it Gaussian} signal, which provides similar information as the one used in Section \ref{sec:framework} but with a smaller variance.
+We study two types of informational signals in the second exploratory regime associated with $U^B$: a {\it Poisson} signal, which provides the updated information through its jumps (see Section \ref{sec:poisson}), and a {\it Gaussian} signal, which provides similar information as the one used in Section \ref{sec:framework} but with a smaller variance (see Section \ref{sec:higher accuracy}).